WestDRI/wgpages/content/ray.md

 1. Using a Slurm environment variable.
 How would you pass it to `ray.init()`?
 2. Launching a single-node Ray cluster as described in our [Ray documentation](https://docs.alliancecan.ca/wiki/Ray).
-3. Not passing anything at all.
+3. Not passing anything at all, in which case Ray will try -- unsuccessfully -- to grab all cores.
 {{< /question >}}